PScottZero/Checkmate/README.md

 # Checkmate

 UPDATE: I have recreated Checkmate using Flutter.
-The recreation is called [En Passant](https://github.com/PScottZero/EnPassant), and is available on [Google Play](https://play.google.com/store/apps/details?id=com.pscottzero.en_passant).
-While it is not avaliable on the Apple App Store, it can be built to run on iOS devices.
+The recreation is called [En Passant](https://github.com/PScottZero/EnPassant), and is available on both Google Play and the Apple App Store.
+Please note that Checkmate's chess engine is slightly incorrect (e.g. castling while in check) and have been fixed in En Passant.

 Checkmate is a chess app programmed using SwiftUI, Core Data, and SpriteKit.
 The features of this chess app include:
 * One-player gameplay with AI